 Esty Street: American; Park Ridge; 86 Spring Valley Rd; 26/23/$66; 201-307-1515; www.estystreet.com; New American seasonal menu; Décor replicates a library- formal-ish feel; Serious dining and you will be taken care of.
 Soft Shell Crab appetizer looks amazing.
 Brunch menu (pricy) and a nice bar.
 Sophisticated-cool.
 Private club feel; Average sized portions.
 Tuna tartar appetizer.
 Lobster Caesar salad.
 Great for special occasions but bring your charge card – expensive.
 Tons of specials – expensive – but half portion available.

-*Café Panache: American; Ramsey; 130 E Main St @ Franklin Tpk; 25/23/$63; 201-934-0030; www.cafepanachenj.com; More of a formal dining experience; High end cuisine, expertly prepared; Spot on service and a relaxing setting provide for a true old school dining treat.
+Café Panache: American; Ramsey; 130 E Main St @ Franklin Tpk; 24/22/$63; 201-934-0030; More of a formal dining experience; High end cuisine, expertly prepared; Spot on service and a relaxing setting provide for a true old school dining treat.
 Dress nicely.
 Short menu but everything is superbly prepared.
 BYO helps with cost; Seasonal menu – check website.
 First class all the way.
-Try filet Mignon ravioli.
 Has gone downhill slightly from its hay-days.
+Menu presently has iced oysters, Yellowfin Tuna, Scottish salmon. https://www.cafepanachenj.com/

 MK Valencia: American; Ridgefield Park; 228 Main St; 23/22/$48; 201-373-0228; Beautiful interior ideal for dates and romance as well as fun & classy night out; Full bar- pricy mixed drinks; NYC vibe; Happy hour specials at bar; Caprese Salad, Lots of pasta dishes, Short Ribs, Hanger Steak, Osso Bucco, & raw bar.
 Great menu for anyone.
 Worth the splurge; Brunch served- bottomless drinks for $12 extra.
 Very cool spot. www.mkvalenciarestaurant.com;